KTern/docs-center/docs/content/digital-projects/boards/_index.en.md

 ![2-Active-Boards](https://storage.googleapis.com/ktern-public-files/product-documentation/Boards/2-Active-Boards.png)

 **(ii).
-C & C Boards:** The "C & C Boards" contain all the boards along with the process activities that have been created through  Clone and Create.
+C & C Boards:** The acronym "C & C Boards" represents the "Clone and Create Board."
+The C & C Boards contain all the boards along with the process activities that have been created through Clone and Create.
+Users have the option to <b>search</b> and <b>access</b> their respective boards through either <b>project work items name</b> or by <b>process GSI</b> such as manufacturing, asset management, sourcing and procurement in SAP have dedicated boards for easy viewing.

 ![3-C-&-C-Boards](https://storage.googleapis.com/ktern-public-files/product-documentation/Boards/3-C-&-C-Boards.png)

 **(iii).
 Custom Boards:** : "Custom Boards" refers to personalized and tailored boards created by the user for their own governance.
+The tasks within these boards are independent and will not be reflected in the project plan.

 ![4-Custom-Boards](https://storage.googleapis.com/ktern-public-files/product-documentation/Boards/4-Custom-Boards.png)